Tour Code: ILR54

 Day 4: Landmannalaugar

-We head south-west in to Landmannalaugar, a route that in certain conditions will put the capacity of our vehicles to the test!
-If weather and snow conditions allow, we visit the immense crater of Ljótipollur before arriving at the mountain hut in Landmannalaugar at the foot of a lava field from an eruption in 1480.
-After a hike in snowshoes through this extraordinary landscape, of colorful rhyolite mountains, a bath in the warm waters of river that runs next to the mountain hut is an ideal way to end our day.
+The route today is south-west into Landmannalaugar and, in certain conditions, will put the capacity of our vehicles to the test!
+If weather and snow conditions allow, you will visit the immense crater of Ljótipollur.
+Later, you arrive at a mountain hut in Landmannalaugar at the foot of a lava field that formed after an eruption in 1480.
+After a hike in snowshoes through this extraordinary landscape of colorful rhyolite mountains, a bath in the naturally warm waters of rivers that run next to the mountain hut is an ideal way to end your day.

 Hiking: 3-4 hrs.

 The day begins with a visit to the hot springs that lie at the foot of the hill Reykjarkollur before retracing our steps from the day before in our vehicles.
-We pass by the crater of Hnausapollar and come down into the great valley of the river Tungná.
-There, in the past farmers used to cross this vast river on boats with their sheep at the ford of Hófsvað.
-On the road to Reykjavík we stop at the Hjálparfoss waterfall where one stream splits into a twin waterfall that comes together in a circular basin surrounded by twisted basalt columns that form beautiful asymmetric wall.
-Arrival in Reykjavík in the late afternoon.
+We pass by the crater of Hnausapollar and descend into the great valley of the river Tungná.
+Farmers used to cross this vast river on boats with their sheep at the ford of Hófsvað.
+On the road to Reykjavík, we stop at the Hjálparfoss waterfall.
+There, one stream splits into a twin waterfall that comes together in a circular basin surrounded by twisted basalt columns that form a beautiful asymmetric wall.
+You will arrive to your accommodations in Reykjavík in the late afternoon.

 Hiking: 2 hrs.

 This itinerary may change due to weather and conditions.